Mukilanbalamurugan/HALF_SUBTRACTOR/README.md

 # HALF_SUBTRACTOR
 # AIM:
-To simulate and synthesis Half subtractor using Vivado software.
+To simulate and synthesis of Half subtractor using Vivado software.
 # APPARATUS REQUIRED:
 Vivado 2023.1 software.
 # Truth Table